 Pictured: Mayor John Tory rides down Yonge Street as part of the annual Bike to Work Day ride in 2016.
 Photo by Marlena Rogowska.

-As we look ahead to the municipal election campaign we will continue to push hard on Transform Yonge: for better transportation options, for safer streets, and for a more liveable downtown North York.
+Transform Yonge is the best option to reimagine Yonge between Sheppard and north of Finch Ave: for better transportation options, for safer streets, and for a more liveable downtown North York.

 Watch this video created by local advocate Chris Hoyle to find out why more than two thirds of speakers at PWIC including local residents, business owners, and community representatives support Transform Yonge.